Ceci007/trillo-responsive/README.md

 ##  🧐 trillo responsive

 > This is a page made with HTML and Sass, we made it ultra responsive so it has some amazing mediaqueries.

-> it also has some good uses of flexbox and grid css.
+> It also has some correct use cases of flexbox and grid css.

 ![screenshot](./app_screenshot.png)
 <meta property="og:image" content="https://github.com/Ceci007/image-repository/blob/master/trillo.jpg?raw=true#keepProtocol">